kalanzun/lenlab_mspm0/notes/protocol.md

 At 1 MBaud, the round-trip time to request and receive a 28 KB packet is about 320 ms.
 The effective transfer rate of the Lenlab protocol is close to 90 KB/s.

-The serial communication through the debug chip on the launchpad shows a small rate of data corruption.
+The serial communication through the debug chip on the Launchpad shows a small rate of data corruption.
 Packets may arrive incomplete with corrupted data.
 There seem to be no corrupt but complete packets.

 | baudrate | errors per 100 MB |